ARMv8 Shellcodes from 'A' to 'Z': Experimental results

 We build an iPhone application to test our approach.
 For the sake of credibility, we shaped our scenario on existing applications that are currently available on the Apple Store.
 Thus, although we made the application vulnerable on purpose, we stress that such a vulnerability could realistically be found in the wild.

-Namely, the scenario is as follows: \begin{itemize} \item The application loads some \emph{statically} compiled scripts, which are based on players parameters \item It also \emph{interprets} the downloaded scripts (they cannot be compiled per Apple guidelines) \item Downloaded scripts (for example scripts made by users) are sanity-checked (must be printable characters: blanks + \hex{20}-\hex{7E} range) \item Thus, there is an array of tuples $\{\texttt{typeOfScript}, p\}$ where \texttt{typeOfScript} indicates interpreted script or JIT compiled executable code, and $p$ is a pointer to the aforementioned script or code. \item A subtle bug enables an attacker to assign the \emph{wrong} type of script in certain cases \item Thus we can force our evil user-script to be considered as executable code instead of interpretable script. \item Therefore our shellcode gets called as a function directly. \end{itemize}
+Namely, the scenario is as follows: \begin{itemize} \item The application loads some \emph{statically} compiled scripts, which are based on players parameters \item It also \emph{interprets} the downloaded scripts (they cannot be compiled per Apple guidelines) \item Downloaded scripts (for example scripts made by users) are sanity-checked (must be printable characters: blanks + \hex{20}-\hex{7E} range) \item Thus, there is an array of tuples $\{t, p\}$ in which $t$ indicates interpreted script or JIT compiled executable code, and $p$ is the pointer to the aforementioned script or code. \item A subtle bug enables an attacker to assign the \emph{wrong} type of script in certain cases \item Thus we can force our ill-intentioned user-script to be considered as executable code instead of interpretable script. \item Therefore our shellcode gets called as a function directly. \end{itemize}

 From then on, the decoder retrieves the payload and uses a gadget to change the page permissions from ``write'' to ``read|exec''\footnote{Apple iOS enforces write xor exec.}, and executes it.

 In this proof-of-concept, our shellcode only changes the return value of a function, displaying an incorrect string on the screen.